FunnelKitBlogs

 We're using this plugin because it allows you to charge additional fees for all orders, as well as based on various conditions like order total, shipping methods, payment methods, and more.

-Here, we will show how to charge an additional handling charge for every order on your WooCommerce store.
+Here, we will demonstrate how to apply an additional handling charge to every order on your WooCommerce store.
 The free version is enough to add this option to your WooCommerce store.

-Follow these steps to add WooCommerce additional fees on checkout :
+Follow these steps to add WooCommerce's additional fees on checkout :

 Step 1: Install and activate the required plugin